wp-plugins/wp-csv/readme.txt

 Most WP features are fully supported:

+* More than 50000 lines can be imported/exported (the only limit is your server)
 * Posts, pages, and custom post types
 * Tags, categories, and custom taxonomies
 * Custom fields (simple and complex)